Trump administration backs Asian-Americans in Harvard case

 WASHINGTON (AP) — The Justice Department on Thursday sided with Asian-American students suing Harvard University over the Ivy League school's consideration of race in its admissions policy, the latest step in the Trump administration's effort to encourage race-neutral admissions practices.

-The Justice Department said in a court filing Thursday that the school has failed to demonstrate that it does not discriminate on the basis of race.
+The Justice Department said in a court filing Thursday that the school has failed to demonstrate that it does not discriminate on the basis of race and cited what it described as "substantial evidence that Harvard is engaging in outright racial balancing."

 The Supreme Court permits colleges and universities to consider race in admissions decisions, but says it must be done in a narrowly tailored way to promote diversity and should be limited in time.
 Universities also bear the burden of showing why their consideration of race is appropriate.